jez500/Private-Message-Messenger/README.md

 ## Todo's / Wishlist

 * Look into token validation
-* Add delete thread option
 * Email - Correct url / allow override of email notification template
-* Add a flag that registers if a message is viewed but not actioned, a message should not need a reply to flag as read - possible improvement to private_message, or maybe achievable with flag
 * Create a private_message_nodejs module that eliminates the need for polling and provides instant updates.
 * Pagination for thread list and message list
   * Currently thread list is limited to specified config